-The Apple Watch has the power to play music directly from the wrist to a pair of Bluetooth headphones, no matter whether your library comes from Apple Music or Spotify.
+The Apple Watch has the power to play music directly from the wrist to a pair of Bluetooth headphones, no matter whether you're an Apple Music or Spotify subscriber.

-The process has been simplified since the first incarnation of the Apple Watch, but it's certainly not obvious to newbies.
-Instead of trying to figure it out on your own, here's all the details on how to put music on your Apple Watch, including details on adding music, connecting headphones and which Apple Watch models let you stream without your phone.
+With the process not immediately obvious to newbies, though, and steps changing depending on your service, we're here to help.
+Here's all the details on how to put music on your Apple Watch, including instructions for adding music, connecting headphones and which Apple Watch models let you stream music offline.

 How to use Apple Music on Apple Watch